pgtipping/Synthalyst/memory-bank/progress.md

 - Added missing FeedbackAnalytics import in Competency Manager (2023-03-09 11:30:00)

 - Reverted font size change in Competency Manager (2023-03-09 13:00:00)

   - Removed global style that was increasing font size by 1px
   - Restored original container structure and styling
   - Maintained all other UI improvements

-# Progress - [2025-03-08 21:30:00]

-## What Works

-- **Authentication**: User registration, login, and password reset functionality is fully operational.
-- **JD Developer**: The JD Developer tool is fully functional, allowing users to create, edit, and save job descriptions.
-PDF generation now works correctly in production with the SHA224 crypto module issue fixed.
-- **Training Plan Creator**: The Training Plan Creator is fully functional, allowing users to create, edit, and save training plans.
-PDF generation now works correctly in production with the SHA224 crypto module issue fixed.
-- **Competency Manager**: The Competency Manager tool is operational with basic functionality for creating and managing competency frameworks.
-- **PDF Generation**: PDF generation for JD Developer and Training Plan Creator now works correctly in production with the implementation of a custom PDFRenderer component and proper polyfills for Node.js core modules.

-## What's Left to Build

-- **Competency Manager Enhancements**:

-  - Industry-specific competency suggestions
-  - Visualization options for competency frameworks
-  - Improved framework management features
-  - Integration with JD Developer and Training Plan Creator

-- **Premium Features**:
-  - AI-powered competency gap analysis
-  - Personalized training recommendations
-  - Advanced reporting and analytics
-  - Team-based competency management

-## Current Status

-- **JD Developer and Training Plan Creator**: Fixed critical production issue with PDF generation related to the SHA224 crypto module.
-Implemented a custom PDFRenderer component to handle PDF generation with proper error handling.
-Both features are now fully functional in production.

-- **Competency Manager**: Currently enhancing the standalone competency manager with industry-specific suggestions, visualization options, and improved framework management features.

-## Known Issues

-- **Competency Manager**:

-  - Limited industry-specific competency suggestions
-  - Basic visualization options for competency frameworks
-  - Limited integration with other tools

-- **Performance**:
-  - Large competency frameworks may experience slight loading delays
-  - PDF generation for very large documents may be slow